EliziumNet/Loopz/resources/docs/bulk-renamer.md

 > ${some-variable}

 which occurs as a result of a named group reference defined in a formatter parameter (*With*/*Paste*) not being populated as a result of applying a regex parameter to the item and it not matching.
-An example of this occurring is with the use of a [Hybrid Anchor](#tbd) (*HybridStart*/*HybridEnd*), where the user specifies a pattern that includes a named group capture, but for some items, this match may fail (so by design, the match would fall back to being moved to start or end), but the formatter parameter *With* contains a reference to that named capture group.
+An example of this occurring is with the use of a [Hybrid Anchor](#using.move-to-hybrid-anchor) (*AnchorStart*/*AnchorEnd*), where the user specifies a pattern that includes a named group capture, but for some items, this match may fail (so by design, the match would fall back to being moved to start or end), but the formatter parameter *With* contains a reference to that named capture group.
 When this match fails, the reference '${some-variable}' still remains, which is removed by the post processing operation.

 These post-processing operations are made explicit in the ui because **sometimes** they occur as a result of a mal-formed regular expression that can be automatically fixed, but doing so may lure the user into thinking they're specifying the regex pattern correctly when in fact a minor correctable mistake has been made.
 It is best to be explicit about such issues rather than fix them silently.